 PROCEDURE FOR FILLING VACANCIES:

-When vacancies becomes available or a four year term is expiring, the Commission Chair will notify the County Administrator of the vacancy and request that notice be broadcast to the public for applications to be received.
+When vacancies become available or a four-year term is expiring, the Commission Chair will notify the County Administrator of the vacancy and request that notice be broadcast to the public for applications to be received.
 Applications will be reviewed by the Mathews County Board of Supervisors and an individual will be appointed with a majority vote of the Board of Supervisors.

 ORGANIZATION: